Here are some tips to keep your airport journey stress-free.

 After you have checked in, you will pass through a security check-point before you enter passport control.
 This need not be a stressful experience.
 These tips will help you to be more prepared.

-- In line with international regulations, if you are taking liquids or gels in your hand luggage, remember that you may only take containers of 100ml or less, and they must all fit into a one litre resealable plastic bag.
-If you don’t comply with these regulations, your liquids could be confiscated.
+- In line with international regulations, if you are taking liquids or gels in your hand luggage, you may only take containers of 100ml or less, and they must all fit into a one litre resealable plastic bag.
+If you don’t comply with these regulations your liquids could be confiscated.
 Read more about this in Luggage Regulations.